 Chilling - A means of keeping bottles and glasses refrigerated until use on ice, or in decorative ice buckets for max refreshment and crispness.

 Cold-pressed - A term describing juice extraction by means of hydraulic press which provides 100% pure fruit without any additives.
 Popular in growing health and fitness trends.

 Coupe - Bowl-shaped glasses in which sparkling drinks, mocktails or desserts may be served.

-Curated bar - Decorative trolley ideal for displaying Zari's vine-clad packaging, glassware, decanters and accessories, a statement trend that is always appropriate.
+Curated bar - Decorative trolley ideal for displaying Zari's vine-clad packaging, glassware, decanters and accessories.
+A statement that is always on trend.

 Effervescence - the magical expression of fizzy bubbles in your glass.

-Finish - Aftertaste or how long the taste lingers on your palate after drinking
+Finish - After-taste or how long the taste lingers on the palate after drinking.

 Flute - A tall, narrow stemmed glass designed to retain both chill and carbonation of bubbly by reducing the surface area for it to escape.
-A flute style glass is said to enhance both aroma and taste, bubbles create sparkly texture and carry aroma to the top with the added visual effect of playful bubbles rising to the top.
+A flute-style glass enhances aroma and taste - the bubbles carry aroma to the top with the added visual enjoyment of playful bubbles rising to the top.